koraktor/rubikon/README.md

 Flags and options are easily added to your application's commands using Rubikon's DSL:

-    flag :more
+    flag :more, 'A flag'
-    option :name, [:who]
+    option :name, 'An option', :who
-    command :hello do
+    command :hello, 'A command' do
       puts "Hello #{who}"
     end

-Please see the `samples` directory for more in detail sample applications.
+Please see the [Wiki][5] for more information on the DSL or the `samples` directory for more in detail sample applications.

 **Warning**: